PacificCommunity/ofp-sam-yft-review-analysis/notes/stepwise-findings.md

 - Addition of the Japanese tagging program data.

+**Tag file**

+- Tag release groups are increased from 87 to 145 because JPTP program tags were added.

+- There are more recaptures for RTTP and PTTP programs.
+This may be due to removal of the forced mixing rule (Mix1 > 91 days, Mix2 > 182).

+- Number of effective releases are higher for some length bins in all programs.
+  This may be a change to usability correction for having additional recaptures.

+**Ini file**

+- With more release groups, the ini file has more lines to assign reporting rates, priors, and penalties for those additional release groups.

+**Frq file**

+- Number of release groups was updated.

 ### 3 Maximum age (**Age10LW**)

+**Flags**

 - Increasing the maximum age in the model from 7 years to 10 years.

 - Updating *a* and *b* with a new batch of length-weight data, particularly fish of small sizes. [check with Simon]

+**Ini file**

+- Number of age classes increased from 28 to 40.

+- Maturity-at-age updated for all age classes and extended for the increased number of age classes.

+- Natural mortality is slightly decreased from 0.25 to 0.23.

+- Age parameters updated for all age classes and extended for the increased number of age classes.

+- Length-weight parameters updated.

 ### 4 Growth (**CondAge**)

+**Flags**

 - Addition of otolith data through conditional age-at-length.